 Most of the coastal towns are packed with quaint little restaurant with home cooked meals using fresh seafood for unbelievable low prices.
 And on the other spectrum of the restaurant line, you will find luxury high-end hotels and boutique restaurants that fulfil your every seafood need, with no price tag.

 You simply cannot come to Sri Lanka and return without the best sun tan ever!
-The half-moon shaped bay, turquoise waters, multi-coloured sand and bright sun failed to induce you to just chillax on the beach, nothing would.
+If the half-moon shaped bay, turquoise waters, multi-coloured sand and bright sun failed to induce you to just chillax on the beach, nothing would.